tsedio/tsed-vitepress-theme/docs/tutorials/mongoose.md

 Set the `@DiscriminatorKey` decorator on a property in the parent class to define the name of the field for the discriminator value.

 Extend the child model classes from the parent class.
-By default the value for the discriminator field is the class name but it can be overwritten via the `discriminatorValue` option on the model.
+By default, the value for the discriminator field is the class name, but it can be overwritten via the `discriminatorValue` option on the model.

 <<< @/tutorials/snippets/mongoose/discriminator.ts